Intrinsically Motivated Goal Exploration Processes with Automatic Curriculum Learning: Related Work

 Several lines of results have shown that intrinsically motivated exploration and learning mechanisms are particularly useful in the context of learning to solve reinforcement learning problems with sparse or deceptive rewards.
-For example, several state-of-the-art performances of Deep Reinforcement Learning algorithms, such as letting a machine learn how to solve complex video games, have been achieved by complementing the extrinsic rewards (number of points won) with an intrinsic reward pushing the learner to explore for improving its predictions of the world dynamics \cite{bellemare2016unifying, houthooft2016vime}.
-An even more radical approach for solving problems with rare or deceptive extrinsic rewards has been to completely ignore extrinsic rewards, and let the machine explore the environment for the sole purpose of learning to predict the consequences of its actions \cite{jurgen1991possibility,oudeyer_intrinsic_2007} or of learning to control self-generated goals \cite{baranes_active_2013,oudeyer_what_2007}, or to generate novel outcomes \cite{lehman2011abandoning}.
-This was shown for example to allow robots to learn tool use \cite{forestier2016modular} or to learn how to play some video games \cite{pathak2017curiosity} without ever observing the extrinsic reward.
+For example, several state-of-the-art performances of Deep Reinforcement Learning algorithms, such as letting a machine learn how to solve complex video games, have been achieved by complementing the extrinsic rewards (number of points won) with an intrinsic reward pushing the learner to explore for improving its predictions of the world dynamics \citep{bellemare2016unifying, houthooft2016vime}.
+An even more radical approach for solving problems with rare or deceptive extrinsic rewards has been to completely ignore extrinsic rewards, and let the machine explore the environment for the sole purpose of learning to predict the consequences of its actions \citep{jurgen1991possibility,oudeyer_intrinsic_2007}, to achieve self-generated goals \citep{baranes_active_2013,oudeyer_what_2007}, or to generate novel behavioral features \citep{lehman2011abandoning}.
+This was shown for example to allow agents to learn to play some video games without ever observing the extrinsic reward \citep{pathak2017curiosity}.

-Some approaches to intrinsically motivated exploration have used intrinsic rewards to value visited actions and states through measuring their novelty or the improvement of predictions that they provide, e.g. \cite{sutton1990integrated, dayan1996exploration,jurgen1991possibility,oudeyer_intrinsic_2007} or more recently \cite{bellemare2016unifying,houthooft2016vime,pathak2017curiosity}.
-However, organizing intrinsically motivated exploration at the higher level of goals (conceptualized as parameterized RL problems), by sampling goals according to measures such as competence progress \cite{oudeyer_what_2007}, has been proposed and shown to be more efficient in contexts with high-dimensional continuous action spaces and strong time constraints for interaction with the environment \cite{baranes_active_2013}.
+Some approaches to intrinsically motivated exploration have used intrinsic rewards to value visited actions and states through measuring their novelty or the improvement of predictions that they provide, e.g. \citet{sutton1990integrated, dayan1996exploration,jurgen1991possibility,oudeyer_intrinsic_2007} or more recently \citet{bellemare2016unifying,houthooft2016vime,pathak2017curiosity}.
+However, organizing intrinsically motivated exploration at the higher level of goals, by sampling goals according to measures such as competence progress \citep{oudeyer_what_2007}, has been proposed and shown to be more efficient in contexts with high-dimensional continuous action spaces and strong time constraints for interaction with the environment \citep{baranes_active_2013}.